CLRX/CLRX-mirror/doc/GalliumAbi.md

 ### Other data and resources

-Section '.rodata' ('.globaldata') hold constant data for kernels.
+The section '.rodata' ('.globaldata') hold constant data for kernels.
-Constant data is placed after code of kernels.
+The constant data is placed after code of kernels.
 Use PC pointer to get this data.

 ## Gallium ABI description AMDHSA